rstudio/team-admin.rstudio.com/docs/using-rstudio-package-manager/lab-using-rspm-packages.md

 ## Task: View CRAN repository setting

-1. Run the following in a Console in RStudio Server Pro:
+1. Run the following in a Console in RStudio Workbench:

 ```r
 getOption("repos")